 You can set a minimum order that wholesale orders must meet or exceed from the Preferences page.
 You can also set a minimum order amount for individual customers from their wholesale customer account page.
 Amounts set for an individual customer override the store amount for that customer.
 Learn more about minimum purchase amounts for wholesale orders.

 It's common for a product to be offered at different prices on different price lists.
 For example, you could have a regular price list that offers all products at a 40% discount and a clearance price list that offers set prices on a few slower moving products.
 To run a sale, you can assign the clearance price list to the same customers who are included in your regular price list (by adding the same customer tags to the clearance price list).

 You can create price lists for different groups of products or customers.
 For example, you could reward your loyal customers by creating a price list that offers them your best prices and only offer it to a subset of your wholesale customers.

 Exclude products from the wholesale store

 You must add a product to a price list for it to appear in your wholesale store.
 So, the easiest way to exclude products from your wholesale store is to not add them to a price list.
 For example, don't create a price list that applies to all products in the store.
 Instead create a price list that applies to a collection and exclude the products from that collection.

-If you need to exclude a product temporarily from your wholesale store, then make the product unavailable to the Wholesale channel.
+If you need to exclude a product temporarily from your wholesale store, then hide the product by making it unavailable to the wholesale channel.
 Learn more about product availability.